marekolsak/marek-build/README.md

 Building
 --------

 Getting the firmware is not necessary if your distribution already contains firmware for your GPU.
 You can find your current firmware in `/lib/firmware/amdgpu`.
-Installing the firmware only consists of copying files from the repository into that directory and re-installing the kernel (which packs the firmware into /boot/initrd*).
+Installing the firmware only consists of copying files from the firmware repository into that directory and re-installing the kernel (which packs the firmware into /boot/initrd*).
 The kernel only loads firmware from initrd.

 **Most components may require installation of additional development library packages.
 Follow error messages to resolve them.**